hashtaghari/Routing-App/README.md

 # Routing-Grp-26
+##How to use the code
-This is the Github Repo of the DSA mini project of Group 26.
-To compile, use gcc Main.c .\graph.c .\stack.c .\string-hash.c .\heap.c
+This is the Github Repository of the DSA mini project of Group 26, UG2K20, IIIT Hyderabad To compile, use gcc Main.c .\graph.c .\stack.c .\string-hash.c .\heap.c Make sure you have python installed and the graphing library installed (using pip install networkx matplotlib as root)

+When you open the program, it will show the main menu.
+Enter "1" in the main menu to enter the input in order to create the map of the city.
+Then you will be taken to another sub menu which asks how you wish to enter your ibnput.
+You have the option to manually enter the input or read the input from a text file.
+We have provided some sample txt files in the "data" folder which you may use.
+If you choose to enter the details from let's say the input file "a.txt", enter "a" to read the graph input from the file.
+Given below is the input format if you wish to enter the details manually.
+You will be sent back to the main menu after you sucessfully enter the map data.

-Input format:
+##Input format:
 The first contains five numbers:

-      an integer D ( 1 ≤ D ≤ 10 4 ) - the duration of the simulation, in seconds,
-      an integer I (2 ≤ I ≤ 10 5) - the number of intersections (with IDs from 0 to I -1) ,
-      an integer S (2 ≤ S ≤ 1 0 5) - the number of streets,
+      an integer D ( 1 ≤ D ≤ 10 4 ) - the duration of the simulation, in seconds,//We won't be making use of this input, but we take it in as we're using test cases from Google Hashcode an integer I (2 ≤ I ≤ 10 5) - the number of intersections (with IDs from 0 to I -1) , an integer S (2 ≤ S ≤ 1 0 5) - the number of streets,
       an integer V (1 ≤ V ≤ 1 0 3) - the number of cars,
-      an integer F (1 ≤ F ≤ 103 ) - the bonus points for each car that reaches its destination before time D.
+      an integer F (1 ≤ F ≤ 103 ) - the bonus points for each car that reaches its destination before time D.//We won't be making use of this input, but we take it in as we're using test cases from Google Hashcode

 The next S lines contain descriptions of streets.
 Each line contains: